p3palazzo/comparative-histories/paper.md

 This claim can be likened to an earlier argument by Sibel Bozdoğan---who has been affiliated with both the [MIT]{.smallcaps} and Harvard---on the opposition between difference and diversity in the architectural history survey [@bozdogan:1999architectural, 209].
-Postcolonial critique, Bozdoğan had written, resists naturalizing cultural differences as an ethnographic exhibition of diversity [@bozdogan:1999architectural, 210].
+Postcolonial criticism, Bozdoğan had written, resists naturalizing cultural differences as an ethnographic exhibition of diversity [@bozdogan:1999architectural, 210].